arbor-sim/arbor/ATTRIBUTIONS.md

-NestMC prototype includes code from the open source community.
+Arbor includes code from the open source community.
 Thank you!

 ## JSON for Modern C++